 While most AI writing assistants will limit the number of generations, ShortlyAI does not.
 Instead, you can generate AI content as often as you need.
 ShortlyAI gives you unlimited credits.

-For what you get, ShortlyAI is considered affordable.
-If you need long-form editing features in your AI writing assistant tool, then the best two options are conversion.ai’s Jarvis, or ShortlyAI.
+For what you get, ShortlyAI pricing is considered very affordable.
+If you need long-form editing features in your AI writing assistant tool, then the best two options are conversion.ai’s Jasper, or ShortlyAI.
 It’s obvious that Jarvis is more expensive, because it has more bells and whistles.
 However, in many (I should actually say most cases), ShortlyAI doesn’t fall much behind.

 For a discount and 2 months of free usage, I’d recommend the annual plan, however, if you choose a one-month subscription, you can still cancel anytime.

-After integrating some of Shortly’s technology and features into Jarvis, the company even rebranded itself to simply: ‘Jarvis’, or ‘Jarvis.ai’.
-Jarvis offers the most bells and whistles in a pricing plan they call ‘boss mode‘.
+After integrating some of Shortly’s technology and features into Jasper, the company even rebranded itself to simply: ‘Jasper.ai’.
+Jasper offers the most bells and whistles in a pricing plan they call ‘boss mode‘.
 Have a look at their website if you’re interested to learn more.
 This is a ShoralyAI review, so I’ll leave it at that.

-- Jarvis has more bells and whistles and thus is more powerful.
+- Jasper has more bells and whistles and thus is more powerful.
 It does different things and there are more commands at your disposal.

-- ShortlyAI is more affordable than Jarvis, yet it is not significantly less powerful than Jarvis.
-This might change in the future as Jarvis is developing quickly.
+- ShortlyAI is more affordable than Jasper, yet it is not significantly less powerful.
+This might change in the future as Jasper is developing quickly.

-When to go for ShortlyAI over Jarvis (Boss Mode):
+When to go for ShortlyAI over Jasper (Boss Mode):

-- If you’re working alone (you are a solo blogger/entrepreneur/niche site owner) and your business still needs to grow, before you can even afford Jarvis.
-In this case, I’d recommend ShortlyAI, because it’s more affordable and not that much less powerful than Jarvis.
+- If you’re working alone (you are a solo blogger/entrepreneur/niche site owner) and your business still needs to grow, before you can even afford Jasper.
+In this case, I’d recommend ShortlyAI, because it’s more affordable still just as powerful.

-When to choose Jarvis (Boss Mode) over ShortlyAI:
+When to choose Jasper AI (Boss Mode) over ShortlyAI:

-- If your business is highly reliant on creating a lot of content, and you work in a team, Jarvis is your pick.
-Jarvis offers a number of extra features that like multiple user seats Jarvis with all of its extra features and team seats as well as templates for extra productivity.
+- If your business is highly reliant on creating a lot of content, and you work in a team, Jasper AI is your pick.
+Jasper offers a number of extra features that like multiple user seats and extra features such as templates for productivity.